Folium Systems

 • No compliance certification claims unless separately verified

-• Provider and reviewer handoff packets where appropriate
+• Provider and reviewer handoff files where appropriate

 Trust boundary